-Students are expected to use work that is entirely their own.
-Any student caught using the work of another source or other individual will receive a zero for the assignment, per the rules of the WHS Student Handbook.
+Students are expected to complete these assignments independently and use work that is entirely their own.
+Any student caught using the work of another source (ie. websites, blogs, etc.) or other individual (ie. sibling, friend, student) will receive a zero for the assignment, per the rules of the WHS Student Handbook.